thealmighyderpybird/thealmighyderpybird/README.md

-- 👋 Hi, I’m @ajcoolcat
+- 👋 Hi, I’m a person.
 - 🔮 I’m planning to upload a little project called PY-DOS
-- 📨 You can reach me at ajcoolcattest@gmail.com.